Deepika191710/IBM/README.md

 ## Usage

 1. Navigate to the project directory.

-2. Run the main analysis script:
+2.Run the main analysis script:
    ```bash
    python analyze_vaccines.py
    ```
    This script will perform data analysis and generate reports or visualizations based on the provided datasets.

-3. For visualizations in Jupyter Notebook (if applicable):
+3.For visualizations in Jupyter Notebook (if applicable):
    ```bash
    jupyter notebook vaccine_visualizations.ipynb
    ```